maxzheng/autopip/README.rst

 To control versioning and uniform installations across multiple hosts/users, you can also define an `autopip` installation group using entry points.
 See example in `developer-tools <https://pypi.org/project/developer-tools/>`_ package.

+FAQ
+===

+1. Cron jobs have a random minute set during install and runs hourly for all intervals.
+2. Up to two versions of an app is kept at a time.

 Links & Contact Info
 ====================